Forecast-it/API/sections/milestones.md

 }
 ```

+###Baseline only:
+When creating a milestone with baseline values, the response may contain a baseline_correction_error.
+This indicates that the values you sent do not fit within the baseline, and have been adjusted accordingly.

 ## Update milestone

 -  `PUT /projects/{projectId}/milestones/{milestoneId}` - Updates a milestone.
 Returns the same object as getting a single milestone.